Capybara: Description

-The capybara has a heavy, barrel-shaped body and short head, with reddish-brown fur on the upper part of its body that turns yellowish-brown underneath.
+The capybara has a heavy, barrel-shaped body and a broad head, with reddish-brown fur on the upper part of its body that turns yellowish-brown underneath.
 Its sweat glands can be found in the surface of the hairy portions of its skin, an unusual trait among rodents.
-The animal lacks down hair, and its guard hair differs little from over hair.
+Its coarse fur ranges in length from 30 to 120mm.
+It lacks underhair, and there is no real distinction between guard hair and overhair in its fur.